GiovanniSalmeri/yellow-comment/README.md

 ## How to show comments

-The extension adds automatically a comment section on blog pages.
+The extension adds a comment section on blog pages.

-To add comments on other pages (that is, non-blog pages) create a `[comment]` shortcut at the end of each page in which you want a comments section.
-In this case the following optional argument is available:
+To add comments on other pages create a `[comment]` shortcut.
+The following optional argument is available:

-`opening` = number of days from publication after which comments are closed; this argument, if present, overrides the `CommentOpening` setting (in other words: this value is used and `CommentOpening` is ignored).
-See below for details and for the meaning of the special values `0` and `-1`.
+`opening` = number of days from publication after which comments are closed, or `0` (never closed), or `-1` (always closed).

 To put comments on every page of the site, add `<?php echo $this->yellow->page->getExtra("comment") ?>` in  `system/layouts/default.html`, after the line `<?php echo $this->yellow->page->getContent() ?>`.